quintuple-lained/TheWandgame2025/README.md

 ## FIRMWARE - QMK AND VIAL ##

-The firmware, expertly created by [dreipunkteinsvier](https://github.com/dreipunkteinsvier), is available for download on his repository: [Get it here](https://github.com/dreipunkteinsvier/qmk-config-endgame)
+The firmware, expertly created by [dreipunkteinsvier](https://github.com/dreipunkteinsvier), is available for download: [Get it here](https://github.com/OldMan6955/TheEndgame2024/tree/main/003%20FIRMWARE)
 Huge thanks to him, I’d have been completely lost without his help!

 ## DISCLAIMER ##